jasonmimick/simple-quickstart-mongodb-atlas/README.md

 source <(./scripts/export-mongocli-config.py)
 ```

-## Deploy the MongoDB Cloud Resource Manager into AWS
+## Deploy the MongoDB Atlas Resource Provider into AWS

 This quickstart is powered by a lightweight lambda-controller
 which connects your AWS CloudFormation control plane directly into
 the MongoDB Cloud.
-Run this command to install the Resource Manager
+Run this command to install the MongoDB Atlas
-into the `AWS_REGION` of your choice before running the quickstart.
+Resource Provider into the `AWS_REGION` of your choice before running the quickstart.

 ```bash
 aws cloudformation create-stack \